A Gateway to Emerging Messianic Judaism on the Internet

 What Are Messianic Jews?
-Messianic Jews are Jews who believe that Yeshua (Jesus) is the Messiah of Israel and who continue to live as Jews usually as members of a Messianic synagogue.
+Messianic Jews are Jews who believe that Yeshua (Jesus) is the Messiah of Israel and who continue to live and identify as Jews.

 What is Messianic Judaism?
 Because Messianic Jews continue to live within the orbit of Judaism, they refer to their way of life as Messianic Judaism.
 Simply put, Messianic Judaism is that branch of Judaism which claims that Yeshua is the Messiah of Israel and that Judaism is best expressed in and through him.